 Red as blood

-Tasty like honey.
+Tastes like honey.
 (Cherry)

-I am a drop of summer on a thin leg,
+I'm a drop of summer on a thin leg,

-Weave boxes and baskets for me.
+They weave boxes and baskets for me.

-Whoever loves me is glad to bow.
+He who loves me is happy to bow down.

 And the name was given to me by my native land.
 (Strawberry)